Medox36/M242_ArduinoUNO_LEDShow/README.md

 * Photoresistor (not sure but a 10kΩ one)
 * Button (normally open)
 * Resistors
-  * 1x 10kΩ Resistor
+  * 2x 10kΩ Resistor
-  * 1x 1kΩ Resistor (another one will do as well, is for the button)
-  * 3x 40Ω Resistors
+  * 6x 100Ω Resistors
 * Wires

 > Optional: